-Responsibilities include monitoring the progress against climate goals and targets for addressing climate-related issues; providing guidance on overall direction of the carbon strategy; evaluation of main projects and plans of action on climate protection.
+Responsibilities include monitoring the progress against Zalando's climate goals and targets for addressing climate-related issues; providing guidance on overall direction of the carbon strategy; evaluation of main projects and plans of action on climate protection.
+By combining members on different hierarchy levels, the committees build a bridge between high-level management oversight and the operational execution of climate-related issues.

-The committee consisted of the following members:
+The committee consisted mainly of the following members: